 Finding hope when you most need it

-Rebecca was diagnosed with Acute Myeloid Leukaemia (AML) after struggling with breathlessness on a walk.
-She was treated with chemotherapy and a stem cell transplant, after finding out about a genetic mutation that made her higher risk.
-She is now in remission and feels strong and well, although has experienced long-term effects to her heart.
-She tells her story of finding hope at the times she most needed it.
+Rebecca was diagnosed with acute myeloid leukaemia (AML) after struggling with breathlessness on a walk.
+She was treated with chemotherapy and a stem cell transplant after finding out about a genetic mutation that made her higher risk.
+Here she tells her story of finding hope at the times she needed it most.

 Fear at first